 When black soap is made, the skin of the plantain is dried under the sun and then roasted in a clay oven.
 The heat must be constant in order to achieve the perfect brownish black color, texture & smell.
 Afterward, cocoa pod powder is added.
 Cocoa pod is the shell of the cocoa fruit and also has natural healing properties.

 The next part of the black soap making process is very precise.
-The roasted plantain skin is mixed with palm and palm kernel oil to form the soap.
-The length and temperature at which the plantains were roasted determines the color of the soap.
+The roasted plantain skins are mixed with palm and palm kernel oil to form the soap.
+The length and temperature at which the plantains are roasted determines the color of the soap.
 The longer the plantains are roasted, the darker the black soap will become when finished.
 The mixture is stirred for at least a day and then usually put in molds to cure for two weeks or more.